HelpGiveThanks/HGTconfiguration/README.md

      1. If you don't see this icon, then click the 'Use code editor' (upper right) button.
 2. Next, experiment with icon size and padding (5px 5px 5px 5px = TOP RIGHT BOTTOM LEFT) to match the icon in TGB exactly.
 NOTE: If you increase the icon's height, you will need to decrease the bottom padding = 5px 5px **0px** 5px.

-     Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see the changes.
-Click the 'Discussions' (upper left) button to get back the main page.
+     Click the 'Save Changes' button to try each new size change out in your browser's Vanilla Forum tab (click the 'Discussions' (upper left) button to get back to the main forum page, if you are not already viewing your changes on this page).
+Remember to refresh the view in your Vanilla Forum window to see the changes.
-3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.
+3. Type in your Forum url to replace this url http://YOURSITE.COM/YOURforum.
-4. Type in your GitHub url, replacing http://github.com/YOURorganization
+4. Type in your GitHub url to replace this url http://github.com/YOURorganization

-     You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to collaborate with others on file creation, improvements, etc.  Just make sure that the link name is the same used in your TGB.
+     You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to collaborate with others on file creation, improvements, etc.  Just make sure that the link name is the same as the one you used in your TGB.
 1. Save and close this file.

 #####Q. Restrict access to just people you want on the forum while you build up a trusted user base.